sailscastshq/docs.sailscasts.com/docs/sails-pay/getting-started.md

 :::

 ::: tip
 If you can't find your payment provider, consider [sponsoring Kelvin's time](https://github.com/sponsors/DominusKelvin).
 He can work on an adapter for you.
-Visit .
 :::

 Next, follow the instructions below to setup your preferred payment provider.